What does it mean for me?

 |HGVs, coaches, buses||£50 per day|

-There is no charge for motorcycles, mopeds or scooters to drive in the CAZ.
+There is no charge for motorcycles, mopeds or scooters to drive in the the zone.

 Short term exemptions

-Following our public consultation, we plan to give some people more time to prepare for the CAZ with short term exemptions from the CAZ charges, and to offer additional support to some people who would find it more difficult to make the change away from a more polluting vehicle.
+Following our public consultation, we plan to give some people more time to prepare for the Clean Air Zone with short term exemptions from the zone charges, and to offer additional financial support to some people who would find it more difficult to make the change away from a more polluting vehicle.

-If your vehicle is not CAZ compliant, and you have lived in the CAZ area since before September 2018, we are not planning to charge you to drive in the CAZ until 2022, two years after the CAZ is introduced.
+If your vehicle is not compliant we are not planning to charge you to drive in the zone until summer 2022, two years after the Clean Air Zone is introduced.
+This exemption is not automatic and must be applied for annually.

-- £2,000 mobility package (e.g. swift travel card or contribution towards a compliant vehicle) in return for scrapping a non-compliant vehicle.
+If you meet all of the conditions above and have owned your non-compliant vehicle since before September 10 2018, you can also apply for a £2,000 mobility package (e.g. swift travel card or contribution towards a compliant vehicle) in return for scrapping a non-compliant vehicle

-- Specialist emergency vehicles (ambulance, fire and police)
+- Specialist emergency vehicles (police, fire and ambulance)

 - Military vehicles